Tretinoin vs Retinol: The Ultimate Comparison Guide

 Sections

-If you have spent any time scrolling through skincare TikTok or reading beauty blogs, you have almost certainly heard of the “gold standard” ingredient for skin health: Vitamin A. But this is where things get a little confusing.
-You hear about retinol, retinoids, retinaldehyde, and tretinoin.
-Are they the same thing?
-Is one better than the other?
+If you have spent any time scrolling through skincare TikTok or searching for solutions to ageing and acne, you have almost certainly heard of the “gold standard” ingredient: Vitamin A. But this is where things get confusing, especially in Australia.
+You might see terms like "prescription retinol," tretinoin, and retinaldehyde used interchangeably.

-When it comes to the battle of retinol vs tretinoin, there are significant differences in strength, speed of results, and how they interact with your skin.
-While they belong to the same family, choosing the wrong one can mean the difference between glowing skin and a barrier that is red and angry.
+When it comes to the battle of retinol vs tretinoin (and other prescription retinoids), there are significant differences in strength, speed of results, and scientific evidence.
 Whether you are looking to treat persistent acne or smooth out fine lines and wrinkles, understanding these differences is the first step to better skin.

 Key Takeaways